 If an employee wishes to voluntarily resign, a letter of resignation must be submitted to the supervisor and a copy sent to the Human Resources Director.
-If possible, executive administrators are requested to give 60 days' notice, and all other staff and administration are requested to give two weeks' notice.
+See section 5.5.1 regarding vacation accrual pay-out for voluntary termination guidance on required notice to be given.
+If possible, executive leadership team members are requested to give 60 days' notice.
+After a letter of resignation has been submitted the HR Director will calculate an estimated final pay check including a calculation of remaining vacation hours for review with the resigning employee to confirm understanding of any payout on last check.